 Another competency of Threat Hunting is that it is human-driven, iterative and systematic.
 The combination of tools, perpetual monitoring, together with the finesse ability of the analyst to test and evaluate data, means a reduction in false positives and time wastage in the whole security process.

-Hence, it’s a strategy which is transitioning from reactive to proactive, with companies looking for ways to tackle problems in a timely, more efficient way.
+Hence, it’s a strategy that is transitioning from reactive to proactive, with companies looking for ways to tackle problems in a timely, more efficient way.